blat-blatnik/McGraph-Graph-Editor/README.md

   <img width="720" height="333" src="screenshots/shortest-path.png">
 </p>

-To use this feature, you must first mark the _start_ and _goal_ nodes of the graph by right clicking on the respective nodes and clicking the `Mark Start` and `Mark Goal` buttons.
-Then, right click and select `Find Shortest Path` from the pop-up menu.
+To use this feature, you must first mark the _start_ and _goal_ nodes of the graph by pressing <kbd>Right-click</kbd> on the respective nodes and clicking the <kbd>Mark Start</kbd> and <kbd>Mark Goal</kbd> buttons.
+Then, <kbd>Right-click</kbd> anywhere on the graph and select the <kbd>Find Shortest Path</kbd> button from the pop-up menu.
 All nodes and edges along the shortest path will be highlighted.

 ### → find the distance from one node to all other nodes

 The graph solver can also find the distance of one node to all other nodes in a graph.
 This is also done using the [Bellman-Ford algorithm](https://en.wikipedia.org/wiki/Bellman%E2%80%93Ford_algorithm).

-To use this feature, you must first mark the _start_ node for this operation by right clicking on the desired node and clicking the `Mark Start` button.
-Then, right click and select `Explore Graph` from the pop-up menu.
+To use this feature, you must first mark the _start_ node for this operation by pressing <kbd>Right-click</kbd> on the desired node and clicking the <kbd>Mark Start</kbd> button in the pop-up menu.
+Then, <kbd>Right-click</kbd> and select <kbd>Explore Graph</kbd> from the pop-up menu.
 All nodes and edges reachable from the _start_ node will be highlighted and marked with their distance to the _start_ node in parenthesis.

 ### → graph coloring